sbyrnes321/numericalunits/README.rst

   `github issue board <https://github.com/sbyrnes321/numericalunits/issues>`_.

 * If you get overflows or underflows, you can edit the unit initializations.
-  For example, the package sets the meter to a numerical value between 0.1 and 10.
+  For example, the package sets the meter to a random numerical value between 0.1 and 10.
 Therefore, if you're doing molecular simulation, most lengths you use will be tiny numbers.
-You should probably set the meter instead to be between, say, 1e8 and 1e10.
+You should probably set the meter instead to be between, say, a random numerical value between 1e8 and 1e10.

 * Some numerical routines use a default *absolute* tolerance, rather than relative tolerance, to decide convergence.
 This can cause the calculation